 Having two different designated zones was confusing to motorists who may not be aware of when school is in session.
 Having only playground zones helps to provide a clear message to motorists, promote uniform motorist behaviour, and increase safety for pedestrians and motorists.

 Why were the playground zones times changed in 2014?

 The City consulted with the Calgary Police Service, the Alberta Motor Association, Calgary Board of Education, Calgary Catholic School District and other municipalities in Alberta about the possibility of having the same school and playground zone hours.
-All groups were supportive of changing the hours to one consistent zone for the following reasons:
+All groups were supportive of changing the hours to one consistent zone.

 The new hours (7:30 a.m. to 9 p.m.) reflect the times that playground zones are being used by children and other pedestrians, and provide motorists with consistent and specific times that can be easily remembered.

 Is the 9 p.m. end time too late?

 No. Approximately 20 per cent of pedestrian collisions in playground zones occur between 6 and 9 p.m.
 School may be out at 3:30 p.m. but school gyms, classrooms, and other facilities are often used in the evenings for community sports and extracurricular activities.
 Also, as days get shorter, it becomes increasingly difficult for motorists to see pedestrians, particularly in the evenings.
 Slowing down to 30 km/h in playground zones helps everyone stay safe.